ddnexus/pagy/docs/how-to.md

     ```

 **Notice**: The variables passed to a Pagy object have the precedence over the variables returned by the `pagy_get_vars`.
 The fastest way is passing a literal string to the `pagy` method, the most convenient way is using `pagy_get_vars`.

+## Maximizing Performance

+Here are some tips that will help chosing the best way to use Pagy, depending on your requirements and environment.

+### Consider the nav_js

+If you need the classic pagination bar with links and info, then you have a couple of choices, depending on your environment:

+- If you are on ruby 2.0+, add the `oj` gem to your gemfile and use any `pagy*_nav_js` helper _(see [Javascript Navs](extras/navs.md#javascript-navs))_.
+That uses client side rendering and it is faster and lighter than using any `pagy*_nav` helper _(40x faster, 36x lighter and 1,410x more effcient than Kaminari)_. _Notice: the `oj` gem is not a requirement but helps the performance when it is available._
+- If you are on jruby (any version) or ruby 1.9+, or you cannot install `oj` then use the `pagy*_nav` helper, which will give you the same performance of pagy v2.0 (33x faster; 26x lighter; 850x more efficient than Kaminari)

+### Consider the combo navs

+If you don't have strict requirements but still need to give the user total feedback and control on the page to display, then consider the `pagy*_combo_nav_js` helpers.
+That give you the best performance with nav info and UI _(48x faster, 48x lighter and 2,270x more efficient than Kaminari)_ also saving real estate.

+#### Consider the countless extra

+If your requirements allow to use the `countless` extra (minimal or automatic UI) you can save one query per page, and drastically boost efficiency eliminating the nav info and almost all the UI.
+Take a look at the examples in the [support extra](extras/support.md).

 ## Handling Pagy::OverflowError exceptions